featured image ornaments

 orange-slices-christmas-balls

-Step 2: Decide If You Need Crafting Supplies
+Step 2: Decide If You Need Craft Supplies

-This is also the time to plan ahead and stock up on items such as jingle bells, wreath supplies, and ornament-making supplies.
-The easy Christmas balls above are made from clear plastic balls which sell quickly see the details for a simple idea.
+This is also the best time to plan and stock up on craft supplies such as jingle bells, wreath supplies, and ornament-making supplies.
+The Christmas decorations are made from clear plastic balls which sell quickly see the details for a simple idea.

-I love decorating with natural elements during this special time of year so remember to shop the yard for branches, pinecones and acorns.
-Nature is free and has so much to offer when adding these to our home decor for a comfy feel to welcome family and friends.
+I love decorating with natural elements during this special time of year.
+During the holiday season, my favorite things are orange slices which are a must.
+Shop your yard for branches, pine cones, and acorns.
+Nature is free and has so much to offer when adding these to our home and holiday decorations for a cozy feel to welcome family and friends.

 easy-ways-to-plan-ahead-for-christmas